2009 Honduran coup d'état: Demonstrations surrounding Zelaya's removal

-Government opponents say that the pro-coup demonstrations were staged and/or paid for by the government, giving evidence in some cases.
-It is claimed that pro-coup demonstrators were bused to the capital Tegucigalpa from all over the country, whereas similar buses with anti-coup demonstrators from the countryside were not allowed to enter the city.
+Government opponents argue that the pro-coup demonstrations were allegedly orchestrated and financed by the government, citing supporting evidence in certain instances.
+According to these claims, pro-coup protesters were allegedly transported by buses from various parts of the country to the capital city of Tegucigalpa.
+Conversely, similar buses carrying anti-coup demonstrators from rural areas were purportedly denied entry into the city.

 Human rights abuses of the interim government

 De facto President Roberto Micheletti ordered a curfew which initially lasted for the 48 hours from Sunday night (28 June) and to Tuesday (30 June) and has continued since then in an arbitrary way.
 According to Amnesty International and the International Observation Mission for the Human Rights Situation in Honduras, the curfew law was not published in the official journal La Gaceta and was not approved by Congress.

 Originally the curfew ran from 9:00 pm to 6:00 am.
 That curfew was later revised to be in effect from 10 pm to 5 am, was extended twice, ended on 7 July, and was restarted again on 15 July.
 Amnesty International and the International Observation Mission stated that curfew implementation was arbitrary, with curfew times announced on radio stations, changing randomly each day and between different regions of Honduras.
 On 1 July, Congress issued an order (decreto ejecutivo N° 011–2009) at the request of Micheletti suspending four constitutional guarantees during the hours the curfew was in effect.
 The "state of exception" declared on 1 July is equivalent to a state of siege.
 It suspended civil liberties including freedom of transit and due process, as well as permitting search and seizure without a warrant.